Fit many-facet ordered-response models with a flexible number of facets

 - quad_points

 Integer number of Gauss-Hermite quadrature points used for MML integration over the person distribution.
-Default is
+The default is

 MML optimization engine for